fastoch/Networking/Initial_config.md

 Since it's a brand new switch, you're automatically logged in, no credentials required.
 Type `enable` and press Enter to quit **user mode** and enter **privileged mode**.
+Type `disable` to go back to user mode.

 To erase the current configuration: `erase startup-config`
 Once the config has been erased and the switch has rebooted, go back to Putty.